Srijeetop/SiliconTrust/README.md

 ### Emergency Recovery Function

-To allow decryption on a different machine in case of hardware failure:
+To allow decryption on a different machine in case of hardware failure.
 Before disaster - Manually retrieve the Hardware Fingerprint and feed it to the recovery function along with the passphrase.

 ```bash